IABTechLab/uid2docs/api/v2/endpoints/post-token-validate.md

   | decrypt_response.py [Your-Client-Secret]
 ```

->IMPORTANT: Be sure to add escape backslashes before quotes inside the JSON body.
+>IMPORTANT: Be sure to add escape backslashes before double quotes inside the JSON body.
+Alternatively, use single quotes.

 Here's an encrypted token validation request example for an email hash: